When Pretenders Rushed Out ‘Pretenders II,’ Then Fell Apart

 That something was time.
 “Our first LP was very special," Chambers told Trouser Press in 1983.
 "The second album was more difficult because Chrissie had no time to write.
 She has to be relaxed to write, and we were on the road all the time."

 Working the concert circuit to make good on the soaring promise of their first album, the Pretenders issued two stand-alone singles in 1980 and early 1981, "Talk of the Town" and "Message of Love."
-Pressed for more product, they then packaged those tracks together with three quickly assembled others to form 1981's Extended Play EP.
+Pressed for more product, they then packaged those tracks together with three quickly assembled other songs to form 1981's Extended Play EP.

 Just two months later, Pretenders II arrived, further hobbled by the fact that two of its best songs had already been released.